 On the main square, kids play football between dogs and a horse looking for the last pieces of grass.
 Behind, the bakery welcomes the clients with warm loaves of bread.
 The groceries sell the few vegetables available and the products brought over from the mainland.

 In the streets, restaurants serve fresh fish and coconut rice.
 The inhabitants sit on plastic chairs to play dominos, hitting the table loudly after each move.
-Others listen to Vallenato songs, a cold beer in the hand and the tee shirt rolled up on their stomach.
+Others listen to Vallenato songs, a cold beer in the hand and their t-shirt rolled up on their stomach.

 Capurgana and Sapzurro are perfect examples of Caribbean life.